 Now for the sleeves.
 First, you take the sleeve, fold it in half with right sides together sew down the length of the sleeve with a 5 8ths inch seem.
 And then put a little bit of a gathering stitch around the curve of the sleeve because it never wants to fit in just perfectly.
 So, you have to put a little bit of a gather.
 So it is a little of the same kind of stitch you put in for the skirt.
 You just turn the stitch up as high as it will go and then match up the sleeves at the side seams.
 Put the sleeve inside the dress so that the right sides are together. ever so slightly so that it fits in and then sew all the way around.
 Make sure to finish it again with a finishing stitch such as a zig-zag or with a serger so that it is nice and finished off.
 And then your sleeves are attached.

 Alright.
 At this point, it is really starting to look like a dress.
 The next step is attaching the bias tape to the neckline and to create the button area in the front.

 So, I attached my bias tape at right angles and then folded it in half.
 I then pressed it flat with my hot iron.

-Before attaching the bias tape to the neckline, I pressed the raw edge of the button placket area over towards the wrong side of the fabric about a half inch and then I pressed it with my hot iron about and inch.
-I just made sure it lined up with the top notch.
+Before attaching the bias tape to the neckline, I pressed the raw edge of the button placket area over towards the wrong side of the fabric about a half-inch and then I pressed it with my hot iron about an inch.
+I just made sure it lined up with the top-notch.
 See the video to see what I mean.

 After pressing that in place, I attached the bias tape around the neckline with the raw edges all facing up.